Clifford Neural Layers for PDE Modeling: Experiments

-\paragraph{Maxwell's equations in matter in 3D.} In isotropic media, Maxwell's equations~\citep{griffiths2005introduction} in matter propagate solutions of the displacement field $D$, which is related to the electrical field via $D = \epsilon_0 \epsilon_r E$, where $\epsilon_0$ is the permittivity of free space and $\epsilon_r$ is the permittivity of the medium, and the magnetization field $H$, which is related to the magnetic field $B$ via $H = \mu_0 \mu_r B$, where $\mu_0$ is the permeability of free space and $\mu_r$ is the permeability of the medium.
+\textbf{Maxwell's equations in matter in 3D. } In isotropic media, Maxwell's equations~\citep{griffiths2005introduction} propagate solutions of the displacement field $D$, which is related to the electrical field via $D = \epsilon_0 \epsilon_r E$, where $\epsilon_0$ is the permittivity of free space and $\epsilon_r$ is the permittivity of the medium, and the magnetization field $H$, which is related to the magnetic field $B$ via $H = \mu_0 \mu_r B$, where $\mu_0$ is the permeability of free space and $\mu_r$ is the permeability of the medium.
 The electromagnetic field $\mF$ has the intriguing property that the electric field $E$ and the magnetic field $B$ are dual pairs, thus $\mF = E + B i_3$, i.e. \textbf{strong coupling} between the electric field and its dual (bivector) magnetic field.
 This duality also holds for $D$ and $H$.
-We propagate the solution of Maxwell's equation in matter using a finite-difference time-domain method\footnote{\url{https://github.com/flaport/fdtd}}, where the discretized Maxwell's equations are solved in a leapfrog manner.
-We randomly place 18 (6 in the $x$-$y$ plane, 6 in the $x$-$z$ plane, 6 in the $y$-$z$ plane) different light sources outside a cube which emit light with different amplitudes and different phase shifts, causing the resulting $D$ and $H$ fields to interfere with each other.
-We obtain data on a grid with spatial resolution of $32 \times 32 \times 32$ ($\Delta x = \Delta y = \Delta z = 5\cdot 10^{-7}m$), and temporal resolution of $\Delta t = \SI{50}{\second}$.
+Concretely, the fields of interest are the vector-valued $D$-field ($D_x, D_y, D_z$) and the vector-valued $H$-field ($H_x, H_y, H_z$).
+We obtain data for the 3D Maxwell's equations on a grid with spatial resolution of $32 \times 32 \times 32$ ($\Delta x = \Delta y = \Delta z = 5\cdot 10^{-7}m$), and temporal resolution of $\Delta t = \SI{50}{\second}$.
+We randomly place 18 different light sources outside a cube which emit light with different amplitude and different phase shifts, causing the resulting $D$ and $H$ fields to interfere.
+The wavelength of the emitted light is $10^{-5}m$.

 We test FNO based architectures and respective Clifford counterparts (CFNO).
-Note that Maxwell's equations are in general relatively simple due to the wave-like propagation of electric and magnetic fields.
-It is however a good playground to demonstrate the inductive bias advantages of Clifford based architectures, which leverage the vector-bivector character of electric and magnetic field components.
+Due to the vector-bivector character of electric and magnetic field components, Maxwell's equations are an ideal playground to stress-test the inductive bias advantages of Clifford base architectures.
 Results for one-step loss and rollout loss on the test set are shown in Figure~\ref{fig:Max_results}.
 CFNO architectures improve upon FNO architectures, especially for low numbers of trajectories.
 Results demonstrate the much stronger inductive bias of Clifford based 3-dimensional Fourier layers, and their general applicability to 3-dimensional problems, which are structurally even more interesting than 2-dimensional ones.